nobruinfo/midnightmega/readme.md

   ~~therefore not yet covered.~~
 * ✓ ~~BAM is not yet in attic RAM, therefore multiple discs not~~ ~~cached.~~
-* Improve handling of DEL type files.
+* ✓ ~~Improve handling of DEL type files.~~
 * ✓ ~~reading/writing .d81 always takes two logical sectors at once,~~
   ~~writing of a single one should first read its accompaigning one~~
 * ✓ ~~reading the last sector 39 results in side 1 and an invalid next~~ ~~track~~
 * Modifier key handling could be improved/optimised to treat keys different that don't require modification at all
+* Flickering in Xemu when e.g. cursor up is performed multiple times because of how modifier keys are currently handled

 # C environment